diptiphplaravel/db-backup-one-click/README.md

 # db-backup-one-click

-1. Install Composer and xxamp on your machine and clone the project in xxamp's htdocs directory
+1. Install Composer and xxamp on your machine and clone the project in xampp's htdocs directory

 2. Grant RW permission to Bootstrap and Storage folders